Skip to main content

 --upgrade-unchangedUpgrade the canister even if the .wasm did not change.

---wasm <file.wasm>Specifies a particular WASM file to install, bypassing the dfx.json project settings.
+--wasm <file.wasm>Specifies a particular Wasm file to install, bypassing the dfx.json project settings.

 Specifies the argument to pass to the init entrypoint